 Please buy and read the book!
-I hope you enjoy it.
+The main thing the author wants is for you to enjoy it.

 Please think about rating and reviewing on Amazon and Goodreads.
 It’s easy – giving a star rating takes less than a minute.
 Reviews do help readers decide; also, more reviews make the book more visible online.
 A review never has to be an English Literature essay.
 A few quick lines would be great.